YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMONECOLON, Subscripted Name specification nnnn must have at most one colon (range) specification

-GDE Error: This indicates that a subscripted name was specified with a range specification using : in the last subscript but more than one colon character was used.
+GDE Error: This indicates that a subscripted name was specified with a range specification using ":" in the last subscript, but more than one colon character was used.

 Action: Specify a range with only one colon.